Iturriaga10/tu-latam-challenge/infra/README.md

     ```

-    2. Change to the `resource` Directory
+    2. Change to the `resource` directory

     ```sh
     cd infra/terraform/$InfraResourceName